 Ask your bank for advice and see a lawyer, maybe for divorce as well as bankruptcy.
 Hiding behind lies of debt that you are responsbile for is dangerous.

 You need to consult with an attorney immediately!
 Is this new behavior for your husband?
 My husband did this to me.
 It was early stage of Alzheimer's disease.
 He made poor business decisions and the first sign was that he ran the business into the ground.
 When I was finally able to get him to the Dr he could not perform simple math calculations.
-They will hide things from you and will lie to cover up what is wrong.
-It may be necessary for you to take over the business.
-I had to go to court and have my husband removed from the business and control given to me.
-By then it was too late and I had to liquidate it.

 My marriage broke up because of something like this and the shame and humiliation besides the suffering my kids had to go through is just not worth it!
 If you want to stay married, then you must insist your husband shows you bills and whatever else necessary for you to make decisions. if not, then you don't have much option but to speak to a solicitor and get out of this relationship pronto!

 My husband is a consumer bankruptcy attorney.
 Don't ever be embarrassed or ashamed in any way!
 No, no, no. There are many reasons why you loose your ability to pay bills.
 The economy plays the major role in forcing people into bankruptcy.
 Loss of overtime, loss of work hours, loss of job (s), medical bills, adjustable mortgage, missed mortgage payments that leads to modification hell.